sait-wbdv/winter-2022/content/cpnt-262/assignments/assignment-3.md

 - A consistent design system (typography, colors, and theme)
 - The following pages
   - A home page
-  - A tech blog with 2 articles
+  - At least 1 page that uses content from an api
-  - A team bio/about page
+  - A team bio/about page (dependent on your site)
   - 2 other pages (services/products, contact...)
 - Group Charter/readme

 ### Tech Stack

-Create a JAMstack site using Github, Nuxt, Storyblok, and Netlify.
+Create a JAMstack site using Github, Nuxt, and Netlify.

 - Frontend: Nuxt 2 Static Site
 - Style: Your choice of CSS approach
-- Data: Storyblok CMS
+- Data: Public API + Local API
 - Hosting: Netlify

 ---

 ## Marking Rubric

+### Bonus Point Options

-### Kanban Board (bonus 2pts)
+- Kanban Board
   - Organize project tasks in github kanban board
+- Design Mockups
+  - Wireframes, mockups, prototypes.
+Any visuals used to improve your workflow
+- Storyblok
+  - Site data hosted through storyblok

 ### Nuxt/Vue Development 10